- Where and When do you train?

 Our method of training, in all classes, is ‘Positive Reinforcement’; we do not allow rough treatment, tagging, shouting or force at training.

-In Puppy Class – for dogs under 20 weeks of age on joining – we teach socialisation, good manners, bite inhibition and basic behaviours eg sit, down, come, walk on a loose lead and, settle.
+In Junior Puppy Class for dogs under 20 weeks of age on joining – we teach socialisation, good manners, bite inhibition and basic behaviours eg sit, down, come, walk on a loose lead, settle etc.

-In Novice, Intermediate and Advanced Classes – achieved by successful assessment – we build on the basics to a higher level of precision and reliability.
+Class 2 automatically follows Class 1 and we build on the basics to a higher level of precision and reliability.

 - When can I bring my Dog for the first time?